SpaceRaccoonGameStudio/AdvancedLogicalChains/README.md

 ![](images/examples/example_1/8.png)

-In the **Logical Signal Receiver** component settings, add new Signals to Receive.
+In the **Logical Signal Receiver** component settings, add new **Signals to Receive**.

 In the signal settings, set **Activated** to **State on Signal** and **Deactivated** to **State on Lost Signal**.

-Add a new item to the Signals array and select the same signal type tag and signal channel tag.
+Add a new item to the signals array and select the same signal type tag and signal channel tag.

 ![](images/examples/example_1/9.png)